Rohith-04/BitFlip/README.md

 **BitFlip** is a lightweight, intuitive logic gate simulator built using **C++** and **Qt**.
 It allows users to visually design and simulate digital circuits using basic logic gates.

-> 🚧 This project is in its **initial development stage**.
+> This project is in its **initial development stage**.

 ---

-## 🧠 Features
+## 🧠Features

-- 🖱️ Drag-and-drop interface for adding logic gates
+- 🖱Drag-and-drop interface for adding logic gates
 -  Real-time logic simulation with gate interconnection
-- 🔌 Support for basic gates: AND, OR, NOT, XOR, NAND, NOR
+- 🔌Support for basic gates: AND, OR, NOT, XOR, NAND, NOR
-- 🪟 Cross-platform GUI built using Qt
+- 🪟Cross-platform GUI built using Qt

 ---

-## 📌 Roadmap
+## Roadmap

 Here are some of the exciting features planned for future development: